Backing Up Your Scalingo for PostgreSQL® Addon

 1. Make sure you have correctly setup the Scalingo command line tool

-2. From the command line, list the addons attached to your application:
+2. From the command line, configure the time of backup:

 • By setting an hour: